MarcinMM/Dungeon-Dweller/README.markdown

 An inverted roguelike (you play as the titular dweller of a dungeon, i.e. a monster) written in Flash with copious help from Flashpunk.
 Should be quite self-sufficient as long as you can compile AS3 already :)

-# TODO MVP 7/25
+# TODO MVP 8/2

+* Consolidate tile mess - right now we have solids arrays, walls objects, corner objects; need some unified way of managing this for pathfinding.
+I think I need 3 arrays: WALKABLE, SOLID, CORRIDOR.
+There's just too much overlap between corridor carving and walkables.
 * NPC goal management (IN PROGRESS - 50% goals, assuming pathing works)
-* Fix pathing
-* Mouseover neighbor display.
-While I'm at it, mouseover (maybe mouseover + click) mob info (name, alignment, maybe current weapon) to display.combattext.

-# TODO MVP 7/25
+* Fix pathing.
+New now is massive slowdown on path parsing; those optimizations will have to go in soon.
 * Vertical dungeon structure (saving/loading levels for going up/down).
 * Item use, rest of item creation.
 * Time-based regen.
 * Corridor walls for hallways.
 Pretty big aesthetic plus, I think.
-* Consolidate tile mess - right now we have solids arrays, walls objects, corner objects; need some unified way of managing this for pathfinding.
-I think I need 3 arrays: WALKABLE, SOLID, CORRIDOR.
-There's just too much overlap between corridor carving and walkables.
 * Diagonal movement.
 Do we really need this?

-# TODO FUTURE
+# TODO FUTURE WISHLIST

 *Graphics*